 ▪ Introducing the range of toxicology study types from single dose to lifetime exposure

 The place of toxicology studies in the regulatory world

 ▪ Impact of ICH on toxicology education

 ▪ Toxicology data required for clinical trials and submission dossiers

 Toxicological disciplines - what are they & how do they differ?

 ▪ Reproductive toxicology

 Group Discussion and Case Studies

-- As a toxicologist in your company, you need to design an appropriate package of safety pharmacology and toxicology studies to support initial clinical trial work.
-Proposed studies and the rationale for their inclusion will be discussed.
+As a toxicologist in your company, you must spend time designing a suitable bundle of security pharmacological medicine and toxicology studies to support original and early clinical experimental work.
+Planned studies and the rationale for their inclusion will be discussed.

 Who Will Benefit